hyriver/pygeohydro/docs/paper.md

 [R](https://github.com/USGS-R/dataRetrieval) and [Python](https://github.com/USGS-python/dataretrieval).
 There is also a R Package with the same name, [HydroData](https://github.com/mikejohnson51/HydroData), that provides access to 15 earth system datasets.
-Although these packages offer similar functionalities to `Hydrodata`, none of the Python packages offer access to datasets from diverse sources and offer post-processing functionalities that `Hydrodata` provides.
+Although these packages offer similar functionalities to `PyGeoHydro`, none of the Python packages offer access to datasets from diverse sources and offer post-processing functionalities that `PyGeoHydro` provides.

 # Acknowledgements